 Jordan Olowofela and his twin brother Ryan are both turning heads at international level.

-While Ryan broken into the England Sevens set-up in June 2017 – taking part in the Rugby Europe Grand Prix Series – Jordan, a powerful centre who can also play on the wing and full back, has opted to stick with 15-man code.
+While Ryan broken into the England Sevens set-up in June 2017 and helped England to the Paris Sevens final in 2018 – Jordan, a powerful centre who can also play on the wing and full back, has opted to stick with 15-man code.

 In 2018, he was rewarded for a breakthrough campaign at Leicester Tigers with a place in the England U20s squad for the Six Nations.

 He was involved in all five Six Nations matches and was among the try scorers in England's 37-12 victory over Wales at Newcastle's Kingston Park.

 Then at the 2018 World Rugby U20 Championship he was England’s leading try scorer, with five scores in the tournament that led the Red Rose to the final, where he crossed twice but fell to defeat against hosts France.

 Born in Hull, Jordan joined Leicester's academy in 2014 and first appeared on Tigers fans' radars at the Premiership Rugby Sevens a year later.

 He played for Wyggeston and Queen Elizabeth I College in the AASE League in 2015 but according to the youngster, the belief that he could make it as a professional did not arrive until his second year in the academy at Welford Road.